Skip to main content

 Frequently Asked Questions

-- Rear extensions of 4-5 metres on Victorian semis (the most common Greenwich project) run £55,000-£90,000 including foundations, structural steel, glazing, electrics, plumbing, and finishes.
-Conservation-sympathetic extensions on Georgian terraces near the park run £70,000-£120,000 reflecting heritage materials.
-Riverside extensions with flood resilience measures run £60,000-£100,000.
-Listed Building Consent on Grade II Georgian terraces typically adds 30-50% to construction cost.
-Flood Risk Assessment adds £600-£1,200.
-Build Over Agreement with Thames Water adds £317 plus CCTV survey.
-Conservation area planning applications add £206.
-Fixed-price contract before any work starts.
+Rear extensions of 4-5 metres on Victorian semis are the most common Greenwich project, including foundations, structural steel, glazing, electrics, plumbing, and finishes.
+Conservation-sympathetic extensions on Georgian terraces near the park use heritage materials throughout.
+Riverside extensions add flood resilience measures.
+Listed Building Consent on Grade II Georgian terraces calls for finer heritage materials and a longer planning timeline.
+A Flood Risk Assessment and, near the Thames, a Build Over Agreement with Thames Water plus a CCTV survey may also apply, along with conservation area planning.
+The contract price is fixed and confirmed after a free site visit.

-- If your property is Grade II or Grade II* listed, yes — common on the Georgian terraces near Greenwich Park, Croom's Hill, Maze Hill, and the Royal Hill area.
+If your property is Grade II or Grade II* listed, yes, common on the Georgian terraces near Greenwich Park, Croom's Hill, Maze Hill, and the Royal Hill area.
 Listed Building Consent applies to any alteration to a listed property, internal or external, and is separate from planning permission.
 Application takes 8-12 weeks at the Royal Borough of Greenwich, which has a dedicated conservation team.
-We work with conservation-specialist architects on listed projects and use heritage materials matched to the original — lime mortar, traditional London stock brick, slate roofing, timber sash windows.
-Listed Greenwich extensions typically cost 30-50% more than equivalent work on a non-listed property reflecting the heritage materials and the longer planning timeline.
+We work with conservation-specialist architects on listed projects and use heritage materials matched to the original, lime mortar, traditional London stock brick, slate roofing, timber sash windows.
+Listed Greenwich extensions call for finer materials and craftsmanship than equivalent work on a non-listed property, and the planning timeline is longer.

-- For properties near the Thames, yes.
+For properties near the Thames, yes.
 Properties within 200-300 metres of the river or on the Greenwich Peninsula may sit in Flood Zone 2 or 3 and need a Flood Risk Assessment as part of the planning application for any new extension.
 The Environment Agency's flood risk maps confirm the zone designation, and we check this at the survey before quoting.
-Cost is typically £600-£1,200 and we coordinate it as part of the planning process.
-Some riverside properties also need flood resilience measures (raised sockets at 600mm above finished floor level, water-resistant plasterboard and flooring below 600mm, flood barriers at doors and air bricks) which add £2,000-£5,000 to extension cost.
+We coordinate it as part of the planning process.
+Some riverside properties also need flood resilience measures: raised sockets at 600mm above finished floor level, water-resistant plasterboard and flooring below 600mm, and flood barriers at doors and air bricks.

-- Three reasons.
+Three reasons.
 First, planning experience: we handle Listed Building Consent applications alongside Royal Borough of Greenwich planning on Grade II and Grade II* Georgian terraces, plus Flood Risk Assessment and World Heritage Site buffer zone considerations.
 Second, full accreditation: NICEIC for electrical (BS 7671), FENSA for glazing, Gas Safe registered for boiler relocation, structural engineer calculations included, and Building Control sign-off included on every project.
 Third, fixed-price contracts: the quote doesn't change unless the specification does, including conservation architect coordination, listed building heritage materials, Flood Risk Assessment, flood resilience measures, and party wall surveyor fees.
-57 verified Google reviews averaging 4.5/5.
 Office on Limes Avenue, SE20.

 Get a Free Quote for Your Greenwich Kitchen Extensions